geetanjali1202/netflix_sql_project/README.md

 SELECT * FROM netflix;
 ```

-## Business Problems and Solutions
+## Data Preprocessing and Cleaning

 ### 1. Create a new table from existing raw table with below mentioned columns